robcarver17/skipperman/docs/view_all_cadets_help.md

 - Member
 - Lapsed.
 This is a sailor that used to be a member,
 - None member.
 Has never been a member.
 - Unconfirmed member.
-Not sure if a member or not; typically used when a new sailor is registered for an event but we are unsure if they are a member or not.
+Not sure if a member or not; typically used when a new sailor is registered for an event, but we are unsure if they are a member or not.

-See the [help page for importing a membership list](import_membership_list_help.md) for more details about membership status.
+See the [help page for importing a membership list](import_membership_list_help.md) for more details about membership status, and how to update this using Wild Apricot data.
 Clicking on any sailor will allow you to [view them in detail, and edit them](view_and_edit_individual_cadet_help.md).